Article Overview: Historic Sites In Florida

 11. Key West Lighthouse

-The Key West Lighthouse is a historic lighthouse located in Key West, Florida.
+The Key West Lighthouse is located in Key West, Florida.
 It was originally built in 1848 and stood 50 feet tall with 13 lamps in 21-inch reflectors, and stood on ground about 15 feet (4.6 m) above sea level.

 It was built to replace a previous structure that had been destroyed in a hurricane.
 Over the years, the lighthouse underwent repairs and the height was increased.
 In 1894 the tower was raised twenty feet, placing the light about 100 feet above sea level.